Larry (cat): In popular culture

-In popular culture

 A picture gallery to celebrate Larry's first two years in office was produced by The Daily Telegraph.

 Larry's exploits and observations on life at Number 10 became the subject of a weekly cartoon in The Sunday Express, drawn by the cartoonist Ted Harrison.

 In 2012 Larry was visible on the Google Street View of Number 10, sleeping next to the door.

-A toy version of Larry is featured in the window of a mock version of 10 Downing Street, as reproduced in the lobby of The Londoner Macao in Macau, China.
+A toy version of Larry is featured in the window of a mock version of 10 Downing Street, as reproduced in the lobby of the Londoner Macao in Macau, China.

 Press photographers at 10 Downing Street who regularly take pictures of Larry have become popular on social media, and the photographer Justin Ng explained Larry's popularity through his "universal appeal" and described him as "media savvy."

-Sky News included Larry the Cat in its virtual Downing Street representation as part of its coverage of the 2024 United Kingdom general election.
+Sky News included Larry in its virtual Downing Street representation as part of its coverage of the 2024 general election.

 An unofficial parody Twitter account called @Number10Cat has become widely known for mocking and providing commentary on British and international political developments.
 The New York Times noted in 2022 that it "posts occasionally snarky observations about [the] rotating cast of prime ministers who occupy the house."
 In September 2024 The Times published a parody article attributed to Larry expressing his views about the new prime minister, Starmer, and his pets, and also highlighted several posts from the account over the years.

-In July 2025, French President Emmanuel Macron, Keir Starmer and Chancellor of the Exchequer Rachel Reeves joked about Larry and the Twitter account during Macron's state visit, with Reeves suggesting he was "the most popular person in Downing Street" and Starmer stating that he "has a very good social media profile" and telling Macron that "nobody knows" who writes the account's posts.
+In July 2025, French president Emmanuel Macron, Starmer and Chancellor of the Exchequer Rachel Reeves joked about Larry and the Twitter account during Macron's state visit, with Reeves suggesting he was "the most popular person in Downing Street" and Starmer stating that he "has a very good social media profile" and telling Macron that "nobody knows" who writes the account's posts.
 Macron called a post by the account about the lending of the Bayeux Tapestry "wonderful" and also alluded to it during his press conference statement.
-French news channel station BFM TV had also posted a feature about Larry on its social media accounts in connection with the visit.
+The French news channel station BFM TV had also posted a feature about Larry on its social media accounts in connection with the visit.

-An upcoming book about animals in politics by journalist and former U.K. government advisor Peter Cardwell was inspired by the author's interactions with and social media posts about Larry.
+A book about animals in politics by the journalist and former UK government adviser Peter Cardwell was inspired by his interactions with and social media posts about Larry.